goosecage/goosecage/README.md

 - 👋 Hi, I’m Pascal!
-- 👀 I’m interested in Indie Game Dev, DevOps and Fullstack Development.
+- 👀 I’m interested in Cloud Computing, DevOps and Indie Game Development.
-- 🌱 I’m currently learning Fullstack Development, DevOps and just trying stuff :)
+- 🌱 I’m currently learning (newbie) and just trying new stuff :)

 <!---
 delasoul23/delasoul23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.